 environmentsetting to the name of the environment you want the agent to be assigned to.

-When that node requests a catalog from the master, it requests that environment.
-If you are using an ENC and it specifies an environment for that node, it overrides whatever is in the config file.
+When that node requests a catalog from the master, it will request that environment.
+If you are using an ENC and it specifies an environment for that node, it will override whatever is in the config file.